scikit-hep/uproot5/docs-sphinx/basic.rst

 If your computer has enough memory to do this, then it will likely be the fastest way to process the data, and it's certainly easier than accumulating partial results in a loop.
 However, if you're working on a small subsample that will be scaled up to a bigger analysis, then it would be a bad idea to develop your analysis with this interface.
 You would likely need to restructure it as a loop later.

-(As a multi-file function, `uproot.concatenate <uproot.behaviors.TBranch.concatenate.html>`__ specifies file paths and TTree object paths just like `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__.)
+(As a multi-file function, :doc:`uproot.behaviors.TBranch.concatenate` specifies file paths and TTree object paths just like :doc:`uproot.behaviors.TBranch.iterate`.)

 Reading on demand with lazy arrays
 ----------------------------------

-Lazy-loading is a third way to access multi-file datasets, like `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__ and `uproot.concatenate <uproot.behaviors.TBranch.concatenate.html>`__ above.
+Lazy-loading is a third way to access multi-file datasets, like :doc:`uproot.behaviors.TBranch.iterate` and :doc:`uproot.behaviors.TBranch.concatenate` above.
 As such, it's a third analogy with `ROOT's TChain <https://root.cern.ch/doc/master/classTChain.html>`__.

-The interface to `uproot.lazy <uproot.behaviors.TBranch.lazy.html>`__ is like `uproot.concatenate <uproot.behaviors.TBranch.concatenate.html>`__ in that it returns a single object, not an iterator that you have to iterate through, but it is like `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__ in that the data are not loaded immediately and do not need to reside in memory all at once.
+The interface to :doc:`uproot.behaviors.TBranch.lazy` is like :doc:`uproot.behaviors.TBranch.concatenate` in that it returns a single object, not an iterator that you have to iterate through, but it is like :doc:`uproot.behaviors.TBranch.iterate` in that the data are not loaded immediately and do not need to reside in memory all at once.

 .. code-block:: python